KainNhantumbo/notes-api/readme.md

 # Notes REST API (Node.JS + Typescript + Mongo DB)

-This REST API server application is built to serve its endpoints to Notes application ([see the source code here](https://github.com/KainNhantumbo/notes-api)), which is currently under development.
+This REST API server application is built to serve its endpoints to Choconotey application ([see the source code here](https://github.com/KainNhantumbo/notes-api)), which is currently under development.

 <!-- **Access this app live at: [https://bug-tracker-pied.vercel.app](https://bug-tracker-pied.vercel.app)** -->